 Incidentally, the average age of potty training since the introduction of disposables has started to rise.
 It is now 2½ in the UK and approximately 3 in the USA.
 30 years ago, it was 18 months in the USA.
 This is partly to do with social reasons - we no longer take children out of nappies until they are fully ready, to make things easier for us as parents.
 But it is largely to do with the fact that we now have to wait until they are able to understand the whole process because disposables prevent reflex learning at an earlier age, as explained above.
 If you look on the supermarket shelves, you will see that Junior nappies go up to 55lbs in weight – the average weight of an 8 year old child, according to the standard charts!
 Whilst there are some children that do need nappies at that age for very valid reasons, it is frightening that this is one of the standard sizes available.

-One of the last on my list of advantages of cloth, because really what makes it an advantage is the absence of all the environmental disadvantages of disposable.
-These are listed in detail in that section, to which I refer you for more details.
-The latest trend by disposables manufacturers is to try and play down or even deny the environmental difference between their products and real nappies.
-Take a look at my section " Lies, Damn Lies and Statistics" for how they do this.
+One of the last on my list of advantages of cloth, because really what makes it an advantage is the absence of all the environmental disadvantages of disposables.
+You can read the full article on the disadvantages of disposable nappies for more details.
+The latest trend by disposables manufacturers is to try and play down or even deny the environmental difference between their products and cloth nappies.
+The Lies, Damn Lies and Statistics article goes into more detail about how they do this.

 Because We Love Them!

 If you already use cloth nappies, you know exactly what I’m talking about.
-If you use disposables, you probably think I’m mad.
+If you use disposables, you're probably wondering what on Earth I'm talking about.
 If you’re not yet using anything because your baby is not yet born, you’re probably confused!
-I really don’t know what it is about real nappies, but it wouldn’t actually matter if they did provide more work than disposables.
+I really don’t know what it is about cloth nappies, but it wouldn’t actually matter if they did provide more work than disposables.
 The simple fact is, once you’ve got the right ones for your child, you fall in love with using them.
-I have seen it happen so many times before, I am more surprised when it does not happen than when it does!

 People may come to cloth nappies for any number of reasons, but unless they like using them, they won’t stay with them.
 Not only do people stay with them, but a huge proportion of them have a burning desire to talk about them to the rest of the world.
-You’d be amazed at the number of people who have contacted me because someone else in the nappy aisle (presumably lurking for potential converts!) sidled up to them to give them my website address!
+You’d be amazed at the number of people who make the switch to cloth nappies after hearing a friend rave about them!

 I challenge you ever to find anyone who feels like that about disposables.
 It simply doesn’t happen.
 People use disposable nappies because they are a necessary evil.
 They may or may not feel guilty about using them, but they never love them.
 That’s why they look at us as if we’ve grown two heads when we tell people how much we love our cloth nappies, or we try to work out unfeasible arrangements to take our nappies on holiday with us, even when disposables are the logical short term answer.